necromancer26/necromancer26/README.md

 IT Engineering student and software developer.

 * 🌍 I'm based in Tunis
 * ✉️  You can contact me at [khalil.chettaoui@icloud.com](mailto:khalilchettaoui@icloud.com)
 * 🧠 I'm learning DevOps and Cloud Computing
+* 👨‍💻 Currently working for AIGOT
 ### Skills

 <p align="left">